marialyk77/Creating-Calculator-with-Python-/README.md

-😆 I am so excited and I definitely cannot hide it!!!!!
+😆 I am so excited!!!!!

-💕 The reason is simple: I keep going on with my training in Data Analytics and here I present my first project with Python!
+💕 I keep going on with my training in Data Analytics and here I present my first project with Python!

 💾 This training is part of the course: Python Programming for Beginners from the online learning platform by Alex Freberg: https://www.analystbuilder.com/